emoek/theodolite/README.md

 Theodolite is a framework for benchmarking the horizontal and vertical scalability of cloud-native applications in Kubernetes.

 ## Quickstart

 Theodolite runs scalability benchmarks in Kubernetes.
 Follow our [quickstart guide](https://www.theodolite.rocks/quickstart.html) to get started.

+This is the modified version as part of the Thesis X integrating Efficiency Benchmarking into Theodolite.
+The original Theodolite repository can be accessed here: https://github.com/cau-se/theodolite

 ## Documentation